Skip to content

 Using optional for Error Handling

-In the previous article, we traced the evolution of C++ error handling, and finally mentioned that std::optional can be used to express "operations that might fail."
-In this article, we take a deep dive into whether optional is actually good for error handling, how to use it, and when you shouldn't.
+In the previous post, we reviewed the evolution of C++ error handling and mentioned that std::optional can be used to express operations that "may fail."
+In this post, we will take a deep dive into whether std::optional is actually good for error handling scenarios, how to use it, and when not to use it.

-Let's start with the conclusion: std::optional is a precise scalpel, not a Swiss Army knife.
-It works wonderfully in specific scenarios, but if you use it as a general-purpose error handling tool, you'll find yourself constantly guessing "why did it return nullopt?"
+To cut to the chase: std::optional is a precise scalpel, not a Swiss Army knife.
+It is extremely handy in specific scenarios, but if you use it as a general-purpose error handling tool, you will find yourself constantly guessing, "Why did it return nullopt?"

 The Semantics of optional: Success or No Value